AdaCore/gnatstudio/docs/users_guide/projects.rst

 press the :guilabel:`Forward` button.

 You can create child projects created from this dialog.
-These are projects whose name is of the form `Parent.Child`.
+These are projects whose name is of the form :samp:`Parent.Child`.
 GPS automatically generates the dependency on the parent project.

 The last part of this page indicates how the path should be stored in the generated project file.
 Most of the time, this setting has no impact on